andreimatetic/assignments/week8/Andrei Matetic Week8.md

 ## Phase 1: "I'd like to Teach the World to `Ping`"

-created a file with the CIDR address blocks associated with the Hollywood servers
+I created a file with the CIDR address blocks associated with the Hollywood servers

 ```
 sysadmin@UbuntuDesktop:~$ cat hollywoo.txt